Frequently Asked QuestionsCategories: General · Tools and Plugins · Upgrading to OpenSearch · Community and Collaboration

 No. You will need to upgrade to OpenSearch Dashboards.

 Because OpenSearch is backwards compatible, it will.
-If you find identify an incompatibility, please open and issue in OpenSearch.
+If you find identify an incompatibility, please open an issue in OpenSearch.

 While the APIs have not changed, we have not tested kibana-xyz-plugin.

 Because OpenSearch Dashboards is backwards compatible, it will.
-If you find identify an incompatibility, please open and issue in OpenSearch Dashboards.
+If you find identify an incompatibility, please open an issue in OpenSearch Dashboards.